MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-video-interop-for-microsoft-teams.md

 - **[Remove-CsVideoInteropServiceProvider](https://docs.microsoft.com/en-us/powershell/module/skype/remove-csvideointeropserviceprovider):**
 Use Remove-CsVideoInteropServiceProvider to remove all provider information about a provider that your organization no longer uses.

+## Consent

-You will need to provide permission consent for the VTCs to join your organizations meetings via the partner service.
+You will need to provide permission consent for the video teleconferencing devices (VTCs) to join your organizations meetings via the partner service.
 This consent link will also be provided by your partner.

-When these steps are complete, the users who are individually enabled via the Grant cmdlet abovem, or all of the users in the organization if the tenant is enabled, will have VTC coordinates in all the Teams meetings that they schedule.
+When these steps are complete, the users who are individually enabled via the Grant cmdlet above, or all of the users in the organization if the tenant is enabled, will have VTC coordinates in all the Teams meetings that they schedule.
 Any VTC can join these meetings via those coordinates.

-## Consent

 |Name|Application Permission Short Description| Description|
 |--|--|---|